flueke/mvme/doc/sphinx/source/analysis.rst

   Change the resolution of the histogram in powers of two from 1 bit to 20 bits.

-  Currently this will not rebin existing data.
+  This will not rebin existing data.
 Instead the histogram is cleared and new data is accumulated using the newly set resolution.

+.. _analysis-working-with-1d-histos-calibration:

 * Calibration